gaultier/microkt/README.md

 - WITH_LOGS=0|1 : disable/enable logs.
 Defaults to 0.
 - WITH_ASAN=0|1 : disable/enable AddressSanitizer (`clang` only).
 Defaults to 0.
 - WITH_OPTIMIZE=0|1 : optimization level.
 Corresponds to respectively -O0 and -O2
 - WITH_DTRACE=0|1 : disable/enable dtrace in generated executables.
-Defaults to 0 on Linux and 1 on other platforms.
+Defaults to 1; on Linux, you will most likely not have dtrace so you need to pass `WITH_DTRACE=0`
 - CC, AS, LD: standard make variables

 ```sh